 Typically, the section with your employment history will follow right after your resume summary.
 It should list all past experiences with relevant details such as your working title, company name, dates, and a few bullet points to summarize your duties, achievements, special projects, etc. The main tip here is to add some numbers to your bank teller descriptions to emphasize your biggest achievements.

 Okay, but what if you are writing a bank teller resume no experience?
 Even if that’s the case, don’t worry.
 You can still get the job!
 To succeed, use this little trick - if you have little to no work history, switch the places of your experience and education sections on your resume.
 Also, don’t hesitate to add some extra details to your education section.
-This way, you will be able to put your best points in front of the recruiter’s eyes and fill in the gaps.
+This way, you can put your best points in front of the recruiter’s eyes and fill in the gaps.

 The good news is that most bank teller jobs can be landed with only a high school diploma or GED certificate.
 It may feel like there is no need to mention your education on a resume.
 However, that’s a false feeling.